mjromper/jbackbone-mobile/README.md

 	</script>

-3.- Implement as many PAGES and SUBPAGES as you wnat according the instructions given and examples provided.
+3.- Implement as many PAGES and SUBPAGES as you want according the instructions given and examples provided.

 4.- HAVE FUN!!!